 The University constantly reviews the structure of its programmes, the content of its modules and the application of its rules and regulations.
 It does this to improve the provision it offers to students.
 Comments of the external examiners, which are received on an annual basis, are the main focus of such reviews but as important are the views of students.

 You are invited to comment on your academic experiences at Swansea in a variety of ways.
 For instance, you will be invited to complete a Student Module Feedback questionnaire for each module you take.
 All lecturers will receive a module feedback report detailing the results of their module feedback.
 These reports will be used to improve teaching, learning and assessment by identifying areas of good practice and highlighting areas requiring improvement.
 The results of these questionnaires are also fed into the annual programme reviews conducted by each College.
 Colleges will be required to share the results of Student Module Feedback and their response with students in an appropriate form, preserving the anonymity of staff and students where necessary.

-In addition, each College and/or each subject area within the College is required to establish a staff-student consultative committee, at which the views and concerns of students are heard in a more formal setting.
-The comments of students are voiced by College and subject ‘student representatives’ who are elected by their peers on an annual basis.
+In addition, each College and/or each subject area within the College is required to establish a staff-student committee, at which the views and concerns of students are heard in a more formal setting.
+The comments of students are voiced by College Student Representatives, who are appointed by University and Students' Union staff, and Subject Student Representatives who are elected by their peers on an annual basis.
 The student representatives, in turn, meet on a regular basis with representatives from other Colleges, in a forum co-ordinated by the Students’ Union.
 Key University officers are regularly invited to these meetings to discuss openly with the student representatives any concerns, and can update students on key developments within the University.